c3aidti/casesExample/README.md

 ## Python Implementation

-To use the python implementation, either install all necessary packages listed in `env.yaml` or use `conda` to create an environment from this definition file with the command:
+The pure python implementation of this example resides in the `python` directory.
+Either install all necessary packages listed in `env.yaml` or use `conda` to create an environment from this definition file with the command:

 ```
 conda env create -f ./env.yaml -p ./venv